Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Serenity/Performance/Apocalypse-Soothing Psalm.md

 ## Special activation rules

 The Sidereal can’t use this Charm if she or an ally’s taken a hostile action this scene.
+## Reset
-Reset: Once per story unless reset by upholding a Major or Defining Intimacy or accomplishing a major character or story goal by helping opposing parties reach peace or helping a community weather a crisis.
+Once per story unless reset by upholding a Major or Defining Intimacy or accomplishing a major character or story goal by helping opposing parties reach peace or helping a community weather a crisis.
 Joybringers can reset it by fulfilling an auspicious prospect this way.